DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 * `bigquery.transfers.get`
 * `bigquery.transfers.update`

-**Note:** This can be a custom role, or you can use existing Google Cloud role `roles/bigquery.admin`
+**Note:** This can be a custom role, or you can use the existing Google Cloud role `roles/bigquery.admin`.

 #### Configure required export BigQuery dataset access
 [Add the service account as a principal on the export BigQuery dataset resource][8] and assign a role with the following permissions: